-Connect Groups are casual, small group-style gatherings led by in-the-trenches youth workers…a simple, comfortable way to connect with others in similar ministry or life stages for conversation and make genuine friendships with others who share your passion.
+Connect Groups are casual, small group-style gatherings led by in-the-trenches youth workers—a simple, comfortable way to connect with others in similar ministry or life stages for conversation, paving the way for genuine friendships with others who share your passion.

 Why Do Connect Groups Exist?

 A core value of the Simply Youth Ministry Conference is that relationships are essential in ministry, including relationships with ministry peers.
 When we launched SYMC, we created a conference where the conversations that took place OUTSIDE the classroom were valued as much as the material being taught.
 We gathered a few couches and Sack Chairs and offered intentional space where youth workers could be renewed by the encouragement and ideas from the thousands of other youth workers sharing this weekend together.
-Today the friendships and conversations have been truly life-changing for so many who come back, year after year, and for first-timers.
+Today these friendships and conversations have been truly life-changing for so many who come back, year after year, and for first-timers.

 Connect Groups are great for people who just want a “home base” group of people to connect with during the conference.
-If you’re coming alone, or if you’re interested in meeting new people and being inspired by ideas and encouragement from people who “get” you.
-It’s OK if you’re shy or introverted—Connect Groups offer a safe, welcoming environment to hang out and be known!
+If you’re coming alone, or if you’re simply interested in meeting new people and being inspired by ideas and encouragement from people who “get” you, these groups are for you.
+Connect Groups offer a safe, welcoming environment to hang out and be known!
 And you don’t have to attend every meeting.
 Stop by and hang out any time!

 When Do They Meet?